Let Your Light Shine

 Being a Student Missionary is an opportunity to let your light shine— one person, one community at a time.
 It’s the opportunity to let your light shine by sharing life and building relationships with people every day.
 Whether this is an academy dorm or refugee community; an island classroom or health clinic, your presence brings hope and life and light.

 This journey starts with letting God’s light shine in you, and then simply being ready and available for Him to take you wherever He wants to let your light shine.
 Our team is excited to dream with you, pray with you, and support you in this journey.
 It won’t be easy, and it may not look like what you expect, but there’s never been a better time than now— for you and for the people God will impact through you.

-We have a wide selection of student missionary calls all around the world with vastly different landscapes, cultures, and positions.
+We have a wide selection of student missionary calls all around the world—long-term or short-term—with vastly different landscapes, cultures, and positions.